ErwanBarbedor/Plume_-_TextEngine/readme.md

 - Rewrite tokenizer.
 Cleaner and now context-sensitive
 - Move somme parts of render to parser.
 - Write a limited lua parser.
-- Move all errors message to dedicateds files.
+- Move errors message to dedicateds files.
 - A lot of other code rewriting, cleaning, and comments added.

 See the [changelog](doc/changelog.md) for older version